PROFESSIONAL PLACEMENT YEAR - 2023/4

 Overall, the learning and teaching methods include:

 - Workshops are organised throughout Semester 1 to guide and encourage the development of students' professional and employability skills

 - Self-directed learning: students engage with learning materials and undertaking desk-research required for classroom participation and assessment.

 - Active learning includes engaging in classroom and practical exercises, video and case analyses, and participation in career events and fairs.

 - Immersion in practice: students learn in an experiential manner by applying the knowledge and skills from the programme to their work during their professional placement.

-- Individual Supervisory Sessions support students in their project work through systematic review of progress, discussion, and formative feedback from an academic tutor.
+- Supervisory sessions to support students in their project work through systematic review of progress, discussion, and formative feedback from an academic tutor.
 These may be run face-to-face or online (synchronously).